-To minimize transaction costs, dYdX will be instrumenting higher fees for smaller orders than larger orders.
-There will be 0 fees on the Maker side, to encourage users to open limit orders on the order book.
+To minimize gas costs, dYdX will be instrumenting higher fees for smaller orders than larger orders.
+There will be either no fees or a rebate on the Maker side, to encourage users to open limit orders on the order book.

 How do I know my order is a Maker order?